-In Knibb’s translation (1) the text goes as follows, with ‘the Beloved’ as designation for Jesus:
+In Knibb’s translation (1), the text reads as follows, with ‘the Beloved’ a designation for Jesus:

 (13) For Beliar was very angry with Isaiah because of the vision, and because of the exposure with which he had exposed Sammael, and that through him there had been revealed the coming of the Beloved from the seventh heaven, and his transformation, and his descent, and the form into which he must be transformed, (namely) the form of man, and the persecution with which he would be persecuted, and the torments with which the children of Israel must torment him, and the coming of the twelve disciples, and the teaching, and that before the sabbath he must be crucified on the tree, and be crucified with wicked men, and that he would be buried in a grave,

 (14) and the twelve who (were) with him would be offended at him; and the guards who would guard the grave;

 (15) and the descent of the angel of the church which is in the heavens, whom he will summon in the last days;

 (16) and that the angel of the Holy Spirit and Michael, the chief of the holy angels, will open his grave on the third day,

 (17) and that Beloved, sitting on their shoulders, will come forth and send out his twelve disciples,